 Shared micromobility programs have expanded first- and last-mile connectivity throughout the region and provide convenient alternatives to short, drive-alone trips.
 Programs are typically app-based, although many bike share programs like B-Cycle and the City of Golden's Bike Library have in person and kiosk options.
 Vehicle choices typically include e-bikes, e-scooters and many programs also include adaptive vehicles.
-Shared micromobility services can be station-based or free-floating.
+Shared micromobility services can be stationbased or free-floating.
 Popular operators around the region include B-Cycle, Lyft, Spin, Lime and Bird.
 The Denver region was home to one of the earliest bike-sharing systems in the country, when Denver B-Cycle launched in the City and County of Denver in 2010.
-Since the launch of dockless shared micromobility systems in the Denver region.
+Since the launch of dockless shared micromobility systems in the Denver region in 2017, riders have taken over 16.3 million trips, covering over 19.8 million miles throughout the Denver region.
 This trend indicates a growing preference among residents and visitors alike for more flexible and efficient travel options.
 Furthermore, both shared and personal e-bikes and e-scooters have a range of benefits, including allowing travelers to go farther in less time, making rigorous and uphill routes easier and increasing mobility options for older adults and people with limited physical abilities.